Iran to meet with UN technical experts over uranium find - WTMJ

 The first meeting is to take place at the beginning of April and Grossi said he hoped to “come to some satisfactory outcome” by the next IAEA board meeting in June.

-In his address to the board, U.S. representative Louis Bono urged Iran to “cooperate fully with the IAEA without further delay to resolve these issues.”
+In his address to the board, U.S. representative Louis Bono urged Iran to cooperate fully with the IAEA to resolve these issues.

-He also called Iran’s recent restrictions on IAEA inspections “counterproductive” and said they should be reversed.
+He also called Iran’s recent restrictions on IAEA inspections “troublesome and counterproductive” and said they should be reversed.

-“Robust verification is the core of the global nonproliferation regime and the bedrock on which durable nuclear nonproliferation agreements and arrangements are built,” Bono said.
+“IAEA verification is the cornerstone of the nuclear nonproliferation regime and the foundation on which the JCPOA is built,” Bono said according to a copy of his remarks provided by the U.S. delegation.
+“Iran should not undermine that foundation at the very time we all seek a return to the deal — especially considering that the IAEA continues to investigate a number of serious, outstanding safeguards concerns regarding possible undeclared nuclear material in Iran.”

-“President Biden has made clear: we remain ready to reengage in meaningful diplomacy to achieve a mutual return to compliance with the JCPOA,” he added.
-“And while these safeguards issues are a separate topic, resolving them will also be essential for establishing confidence in Iran’s nuclear-related assurances.”
+He said that reliable verification could not be used by Iran as a “bargaining chip” with the U.S.

 Philipp Jenne in Vienna, Jill Lawless in London and Isabel DeBre in Dubai contributed to this report.